 Scandinavia Month By Month is a great resource for this decision with event advice, weather info, and packing tips.

 Busy travel times are May through September.
 Scandinavian cities offer countless festivals and events worth seeing in the warmer months.
 In the winter months, days are shorter but winter sports such as skiing are in full bloom (see Weather & Climate in Scandinavia).
-Travel will also be cheaper during that time.
+Travel will also be cheaper at that time.

-Scandinavia Does Not Have to be Expensive
+Scandinavia Does Not Have to Be Expensive

 It obviously depends on your lifestyle during your visit how much the trip will cost.
 It is true that Scandinavians have a high standard of living and that is reflected in many prices.
 It is important that you prepare with travel guides (online or in print): you will find many useful tips on where to go and what to do to make your money last longer.
 Our travel advice and helpful information are located in each country's category on the left.